Complex and Adaptive Dynamical Systems: A Primer: Dissipation and Adaption

 The respective infinitesimal phase space volumes are related via the Jacobian,

 and we find

-compare Eqs.\ (\ref{chaos_dot_r}) and (\ref{chaos1_grad_dot_x_NLR}).
-The amount and even the sign of phase-space contraction can depend on the choice of the coordinate system.
+compare Eqs.~(\ref{chaos_dot_r}) and (\ref{chaos1_grad_dot_x_NLR}).
+The amount and even the sign of {the phase space} contraction can depend on the choice of the coordinate system.

-\underline{\bf The Lorenz model}\\ A rather natural question is the possible existence of attractors with less regular behaviors i.e. different from stable fixpoints, periodic or quasi-periodic motion.
+\runinhead{The Lorenz Model} {model!{Lorenz}} A rather natural question is the possible existence of attractors with less regular behaviors, i.e. {which are} different from stable fixpoints, periodic or quasi-periodic motion.
 For this question we examine the Lorenz model

 The classical values are $\sigma=10$ and $b=8/3$, with $r$ being the control variable.